 Worcester is a relatively large city located in the state of Massachusetts.
 With a population of 184,815 people and 44 constituent neighborhoods, Worcester is the second largest community in Massachusetts.
-Worcester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Worcester has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Worcester isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Worcester are a mix of both white- and blue-collar jobs.
-Overall, Worcester is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Worcester who work in office and administrative support (13.62%), sales jobs (9.59%), and teaching (6.90%).
+Overall, Worcester is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Worcester who work in office and administrative support (12.87%), sales jobs (9.38%), and healthcare (6.87%).

 Also of interest is that Worcester has more people living here who work in computers and math than 95% of the places in the US.

-Worcester is a very ethnically-diverse city.
+Worcester is an extremely ethnically-diverse city.
 The people who call Worcester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Worcester residents report their race to be White, followed by Black or African-American.
 Worcester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.53% of the city’s residents.
+People of Hispanic or Latino origin account for 20.76% of the city’s residents.
 Important ancestries of people in Worcester include Italian, French , English, and Polish.

 The most common language spoken in Worcester is English.
 Other important languages spoken here include Spanish and African languages.